tsvwg/udp-ecn/draft-ietf-tsvwg-udp-ecn.md

 and IPV6_RECVECN for IPv6.
 These options are documented at
 {{WINDOWS-SOCKOPT}}.

-For IPv6 sockets which are not IPv6 only, WSASetRecvIPEcn() will not enable ECN reporting for IPv4.
+For IPv6 sockets that are not IPv6 only, WSASetRecvIPEcn() will not enable ECN reporting for IPv4.
 This requires a separate setsockopt() call using the IP_RECVECN option.

 If a socket is bound to a IPv4-mapped IPv6 address (i.e. it is of the format
 ::ffff:&lt;IPv4 address&gt;), calls to WSASetRecvIpEcn() return error EINVAL.